microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 Modifications to pipelines or other infrastructure changes are not required as this is a rendering (and accessibility) feature.
 The estimations were made considering that the developer(s) have experience with the platforms they are developing the feature in as well as their accessibility story.

+> NOTE: The cost for this feature may be updated later depending on what route we take for the `associatedInputs` property or any changes made for input gathering

 ## Requirements Priorities
 The priority of tasks have been mentioned in the open issue [#3081](https://github.com/microsoft/AdaptiveCards/issues/3081) which are: